IoannisSina/ElasticSearch-Recommendation-Movies/README.md

 In this script [Kmeans](https://en.wikipedia.org/wiki/K-means_clustering) algorithm is used to cluster users based on their genre ratings.
 When a user has not rated a movie, the rating is calculated using the mean rating from the cluster that the user belongs to.
 An array is printed indicating the movies’ scores after the prediction of the rating.

 ### Script4.py
 In this script a Neural Network is created using [Keras](https://keras.io/) for the current user based on his/her genre ratings.
-Movie titles are converted to vectors using the [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) technique to use them as input in the created model.
-After training the model, it is ready to predict any non-existing rating.
+Movie titles are converted to vectors using the [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) technique and are used as an input to the created model.
+After training the model, any non-existing rating can be predicted.
 An array with the score of each movie is printed after the model predictions.

 # Steps to run 🏃
 1. Download and Install ElasticSearch [here](https://www.elastic.co/downloads/elasticsearch).